mohyaz11/OptimumSetupBook/manuscript/Terms.md

 ## Target / Deployment Target / Machine

-These are the machines and services that you deploy your software to.
+Targets, deployment targets and machine are the machines and services where you deploy your software.
 They might be physical machines, virtual machines, or PaaS targets in the cloud.

-In early versions of Octopus, we used the name machines instead of deployment targets.
-After we added targets like Azure Web Applications and Kubernetes, machine became a misnomer.
+In early versions of Octopus, we used the name machines instead of deployment targets, but after we added targets like Azure Web Applications and Kubernetes, machine became a misnomer.
 You might be deploying to a machine but you might also be deploying to an API.
 Deployment target describes both usages.

 ## Environment